Quick Start

 Watch iterations and the final report

-Forecaster runs the experiment loop, and Critic produces final-report.md.
-Watch for possible human-in-the-loop pauses.
+Forecaster runs workflow adaptation, and Critic produces final-report.md.
+Watch for possible experience-review human-in-the-loop pauses.

 mkdir my-run && cd my-run